January 5, 2022

 The BN is the first nine digits of your company's HST account number.
 You can also find your BN on your most recent CRA Notice of Assessment.
 Please ensure that the BN you enter corresponds with your company name at one of the following links: Innovation, Science and Economic Development Canada or Canada Revenue Agency (CRA).

-3.1.5 As part of the application process applicants must complete the free Digital Needs Assessment (DNA) survey.
+3.1.6 As part of the application process applicants must complete the free Digital Needs Assessment (DNA) survey.
 The DNA is a comprehensive analysis of a business' digital maturity against a global industry-specific set of benchmarks.
 The DNA will help applicants understand their digital capabilities and maturity.

 3.2 Retaining a digital advisor

-3.2.2 As the business relationship is only between the applicant and the Digital Advisor, the applicant should ensure that any contractual agreement with the Digital Advisor addresses the scope of work, costs directly associated with the production of the digital plan, and that the Digital Advisor will deliver a Digital Adoption Plan in accordance with the program's requirements identified in the CDAP digital adoption plan guide.
+3.2.2 As the business relationship is only between the applicant and the digital advisor, the applicant should ensure that any contractual agreement with the digital advisor addresses the scope of work, costs directly associated with the production of the digital plan, and that the digital advisor will deliver a Digital Adoption Plan in accordance with the program's requirements identified in the CDAP digital adoption plan guide.

-3.2.4 The applicant is entirely responsible for ensuring full payment of invoices for services rendered by any Digital Advisor.
+3.2.4 The applicant is entirely responsible for ensuring full payment of invoices for services rendered by any digital advisor.

 3.3 Eligible costs

-Eligible costs are costs incurred in Canada by the applicant directly associated with retaining a registered Digital Advisor and for the direct production of a Digital Adoption Plan for the applicant.
+Eligible costs are costs incurred in Canada by the applicant directly associated with retaining a registered digital advisor on the Digital Advisor listed on the Digital Advisor Marketplace and for the direct production of a Digital Adoption Plan for the applicant.
 Eligible costs include:

-- Fees, commissions and charges by organizations providing Digital Advisory services and registered on the Digital Advisor Marketplace website for the production of a Digital Adoption Plan;
+• Fees, commissions and charges by organizations providing Digital Advisory services and registered on the Digital Advisor Marketplace website for the production of a Digital Adoption Plan;

 3.4 Ineligible costs

-Any activities not directly related to the development and production of a Digital Adoption Plan by the organizations registered on the Digital Advisor Marketplace.
+• any other activities not directly related to the development and production of a Digital Adoption Plan by the organizations registered on the Digital Advisor Marketplace.

 3.5 Financial assistance